David Ward

 Clinical Experience.

-I have extensive experience working within substance misuse organisations including Equinox, Change Grow Live (CGL), and Westminster Drug Project.
-My background also includes roles within the NHS and the education sector, notably as an associate therapist at The Royal Central School of Speech and Drama.
+II have extensive experience working within substance misuse services, including Equinox, Change Grow Live (CGL), and Westminster Drug Project.
+My professional background also includes roles within the NHS and the education sector, most notably as an associate therapist at the prestigious Royal Central School of Speech and Drama.
+I currently lead a clinical service for Nacro, a national criminal justice organisation working in partnership with the Ministry of Justice (MOJ), where I provide clinical support to individuals facing a range of complex mental health challenges on the completion of a prison sentence.

-Finding the right therapist—someone whose approach truly aligns with your needs and personality—is a vital part of the therapeutic process.
 While this website offers a brief overview of how I work, many of the most meaningful aspects of therapy can’t fully be captured here.

 Contact/Fees.